 When modifying your LLC’s information – like changing your registered agent or principal address to a member or a registered agent service – you will want to confirm the information that the Secretary of State already has on file.
 A name search will take care of this for you.

-Ready to search a business name?
+Ready to search for a business name?
 The Secretary of State website offers a one-size-fits-all search function: the Business Filings Search page.
 Whether you’re checking a name’s availability or looking for a specific business, you’ll find what you need here.

 If you’re just trying to see if your name is available, check “Search by Entity Name” at the top of the page, then enter your desired name in the search bar and click “Search.”
 If it yields any results, sorry!
 Your name is already in use.
 If it doesn’t, the name is available and you’re free to reserve it and use it on your Articles of Organization.